mbasij1/TunnelCMS/README.md

-# TunnelCMS
+# Tunnel CMS
-Are you lokking for fast php framework for your next works? are you want to write a good cms?
+Are you lokking for fast php framework for your next works? are you want to write a good cms? are you want a cms Core to extended yourself?

-Tunnel CMS is a PHP CMSs framewok to write your cms, this cms don't have a admin or user interface but have all things thar a cms need.
+Tunnel CMS is a PHP CMS Core for write your CMS!, this cms don't have a admin or user interface but have all things that a cms need.
 What we have?

+# The feature tools is:

 You can Have Multiple Page With Multi Theme.

-You can write any module and run them anywhere thar you need.
+You can write any module and run them anywhere that you need.

 You can load any action of module anywhere you need.